DreamChaser55/OpenAI-Chat-App/README.md

 1. **Launch the app** and click "New Conversation" to create your first conversation.
 2. **Enter your API key** (or the app will auto-load from `OpenAI_API_key.txt` if available).
 3. **Select a model** by clicking "Load Models" to fetch available options from OpenAI.
-4. **Choose reasoning effort** (for compatible models like gpt-5) - options are low, medium, or high.
+4. **Choose reasoning effort** (for compatible models like o1, o3 and gpt-5) - options are low, medium, or high.
 5. **Name your conversation** for easy identification.
 6. **Start chatting** by typing in the prompt area and clicking "Send" or pressing Ctrl+Enter.